h2oai/sparkling-water/README.md

 ./gradlew assemble
 ```

-Configure location of your Spark cluster, for example; `local-cluster[3,2,1024]`
+Set the configuration of the demo Spark cluster, for example; `local-cluster[3,2,1024]`

 ```
 export MASTER="local-cluster[3,2,1024]"
 ```

-> To use local Spark cluster, please use `spark://localhost:7077`
+> In this example, the description `local-cluster[3,2,1024]` causes the creation of an embedded cluster consisting of 3 workers.

-And run example:
+And run the example:
 ```
 bin/run-example.sh
 ```

-> In this example, Spark cluster is described by the location `local-cluster[3,2,1024]` which causes creation of an embedded cluster consisting of 3 workers.

 ## Sparkling shell